SourceNotify/macOS-App/Change_language.md

 # How to change language

-## Check bellow the steps to change the language of Source-Notify
+## Follow the next steps to change the language of Source-Notify

 ### Available languages are Portuguese(PT-PT, PT-BR), English, French and Spanish